aabbtree77/twinpeekz/README.md

 * Add TOML to set all the parameters.
 Should lights/camera be read from the GLTF/Blender?

-## Nim or Go?
-Neither of Them...
+## Nim?!
+Part I

-If anything GC-based is not that good for 3D, consider Nim over Go:
+If anything GC-based is not that good for 3D, consider Nim:

-* Unusual low level granularity (some write/test malware in Nim).
+* Nim is a better C/C++. *const, let, var, array* vs *ref, sequence* is just how my brain works.

+* A lot of guidance in the docs and on the forum: [ref object vs object](https://forum.nim-lang.org/t/1207), [new](https://forum.nim-lang.org/t/3870), [new vs init](https://forum.nim-lang.org/t/9021)...

+* Nims still lacks wider adoption, just like D ([Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org)).

+* I would not write concurrency-heavy codes in Nim.
+Nor would I use C++/Rust for that.

 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust.
 [Status crypto wallet]((https://our.status.im/status-desktop-why-and-what/)) is replacing Go with Nim, but there are a lot of pros and cons to that and Rust is always looming there: [1](https://forum.vac.dev/t/the-cost-of-multiple-waku-implementations/228), [2](https://docs.google.com/spreadsheets/d/1JCrYrEWtdAyjOoWiW13D3y-jwM4zUShN9OSUDd4Xu9Q/edit?pli=1&gid=1396213675#gid=1396213675), [3](https://forum.vac.dev/t/how-to-sunset-go-waku/308)...

-* Still a mess.
-Tiny community, abandoned projects including [mine](https://github.com/aabbtree77/twinpeekz2).
-Deeper important stuff is on Github issues or inside Araq's brain.
-[Half-done verbose sum types](https://github.com/nim-lang/RFCs/issues/548), confusing [ref object vs object](https://forum.nim-lang.org/t/1207).

-If you can understand Russian, these two podcasts about Nim are very thorough: [Youtube Podlodka #282](https://www.youtube.com/watch?v=R26qjXib5i0&t=1s&ab_channel=Podlodka) and [Youtube Podlodka #288](https://www.youtube.com/watch?v=Lz3ZA7Jz6pw&t=6603s&ab_channel=Podlodka).

-Andre von Houck aka [treeform](https://github.com/treeform) [nearly solved](https://github.com/treeform/fidget) with Nim the major problem of writing HTML/CSS manually, but his project seems to be abandoned.
-It is not clear whether the problem is Nim, the whole idea, or both.
+[Andre von Houck](https://github.com/treeform) codes everything in Nim.
+He has [nearly solved](https://github.com/treeform/fidget) the problem of having to write HTML/CSS manually, but his project seems to be abandoned.

-It took me longer to find ways around loading the GLTF assets in Nim than in Go, but the Nim GLTF code looked almost like a GLTF spec, readable and noise-free.
-Unlike the GLTF parsing in Go, Js, Python.

-You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2), but I am not too excited about it.
-Nim lacks the minimal sufficient stable core (unlike Rust with sum types, done, you can rely on them).
-Remarkably, the same problem persists in D ([Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org)).
-Nim and D are the twin brothers of doom.
+## Nim?!
+Part II

 ChatGPT (January 2025) about the sum types in D, Rust, and Nim: